 Nasal Bridge Refinements (Dorsum Surgery)

 Nasal bridge refinements, also known as dorsum surgery, reshape the nasal bridge to create a more defined and aesthetically pleasing profile.
-Straightening a crooked nasal bridge, reducing a wide bridge, or augmenting a flat bridge may be involved in this process.
-In African-American rhinoplasty, this cosmetic procedure often requires the use of cartilage grafts or nasal implants to provide additional support and definition to the nasal bridge.
+In this process, a crooked nasal bridge may be straightened, a wide bridge may be narrowed, or a flat bridge may be raised.
+When it comes to African-American rhinoplasty, cartilage grafts or nose implants are often needed to give the nasal bridge more support and shape.

 Nasal Tip Projection/Definition/Support (Tip Rhinoplasty)